iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> 3rd Rev: If more Albertans use this it would be more effective!
+Still no battery problem, 5 days 20 hrs used 8.9%.
+Dec 29/20 2nd Rev: No problem with battery, 5 days 19 hrs used 9.2%.
+Minimal to assist Contact Tracing!
+Sept 4/20: My phone is 3 1/2.
+In a 12 hr period the battery usage was only 0.7%.
+My only complaint is that it shows an icon in my status bar regardless if Bluetooth is on or off.
+I would prefer that the icon only shows when Bluetooth is off.<br> :date: __2021-03-17 16:52:32__

 > I believe in anything created by our saviour Jason "the king" Kenny.
 May this app save Alberta from economic ruin.<br> :date: __2021-01-01 07:29:58__

-> 2nd Review: No problem with battery, 5 days 19 hrs used 9.2%.
-Minimal to assist Contact Tracing!
-Sept 4/20: My phone is 3 1/2, in a 12 hr period the battery usage was only 0.7%.
-My only complaint is that it shows an icon in my status bar regardless if Bluetooth is on or off.
-I would prefer that the icon only shows when Bluetooth is off.
-Until we get the National app here at least it's one thing I can do.
-Who knows when we'll get the National one!?!
-Hopefully sooner than later!<br> :date: __2020-12-29 22:50:28__

 > It tells you where the cases are<br> :date: __2020-12-22 18:04:21__